 Our first step is to open GSC and click on Search Traffic -> Search Analytics

-Next step is to click on Dates and select analyze Last 90 days.
-After that, we have to click on Pages and then click on Impressions to make a filter from highest impressions.
+The next step is to click on Dates and select analyze Last 90 days.
+After that, we have to click on Pages and then click on Impressions to filter from highest impressions.

-The result will be content which brings the most visitors to our page.
+The result will be content that brings the most visitors to our page.

 After we have filtered data, we will pick ten articles with the highest number of impressions.

-You are probably asking yourself what is the meaning of terms impressions and CTR?
+You are probably asking yourself what the meaning of the terms impressions and CTR is?